 d) the student may re-apply for readmission to the course at the end of the period of exclusion through the normal application process.

-Readmission is not automatic and conditions relating to the student's future conduct may be set by the Dean and/or General Manager.
+Readmission is not automatic and conditions relating to the student's future conduct may be set by the General Manager or delegate.

 20.3 Credit for units completed in the previous course may be granted but some units may not be relevant to the new course.